 Start the potatoes in about 10 inches of soil and add more for every 10 inches or so of growth.
 The best part is the trash can is easily cleaned and used for a new crop as soon as the first is harvested.

 That small trashcan in your bathroom or office can become a snow shovel.
 Shoveling with a small can certainly won’t be easy on your back, but a trash can may also work to move soil and sand.
 Just make sure the can is sturdy enough to hold up under the weight of snow before you start using it to dig yourself out.

 A Faraday Cage is essential for keeping your small electronics safe from an EMP (electromagnetic pulse), and you can make one using a steel trash can.
 Wrap each item in cloth, then wrap in three layers of foil.
 Place the item in a box and wrap the box in two layers of foil.
 Store off the ground once wrapped.

-Completely line your trash can with cardboard and seal with its tight fitting lid.
+Completely line your trash can with cardboard and seal with its tight-fitting lid.
 For this protective system to work there needs to be a clear separation between both the layers of foil and between the foil and the trash can metal.
-Steel trash cans are sold in a variety of sizes, so you can select the one that works best with the amount of electronics you are trying to keep safe.
+Steel trash cans are sold in a variety of sizes, so you can select the one that works best with the number of electronics you are trying to keep safe.

 7: Hold Emergency Supplies